 Legendary dragon weapon associated with the white dragon Seath.

 Unleashes a wave of moonlight by charging the strong attack to its limit.

 The previous king Oceiros chased after the moonlight in his deep-seated delusions.
 But he couldn’t even see it.

 … Ah, my beloved Ocelotte.
 Where are you?
 Where did you go?
 Come out.
 There is nothing to be afraid of.
 After all, you are a dragon child, born that.
 So, come now, Ocelotte.
 Ocelotte.

-Cut content confirms that the developers had originally planned for Oceiros to hold an infant.
-This fully-rendered baby model would then be visibly smashed into the ground repeatedly until it was just a crushed corpse plastered across the palm of the king’s hand, all of it accompanied by the sounds of the babe’s wails of agony and squishing flesh.
-Such a disturbing scene may have been deemed too graphic, forcing the developers to tone it down.
+Cut content confirms that the developers had originally planned for Oceiros to hold a fully-rendered baby model.
+This infant would then be visibly smashed into the ground repeatedly until it was just a crushed corpse plastered across the palm of the king’s hand, all of it accompanied by sounds of the babe’s wails of agony and squishing flesh.
+Such a scene may have been deemed too graphic, forcing the developers to tone it down.
 But rather than cut the whole thing outright, they compromised.
 The event would still occur, but the actual baby would be invisible.
 DS1 had already introduced a dragon-medial crossbreed capable of total invisibility, so it isn’t unfeasible for Ocelotte to perform something similar.
 And by allowing the invisible baby to continue the occasional cry after seemingly being crushed, the scene is left ambiguous enough to not impact the game’s age rating.
 Therefore, Ocelotte is just casting magic on himself, perhaps unknowingly.
 Maybe it really is a testament to his power, but Oceiros expects a baby to understand him and obey, resulting in a crushed dream left to slowly die.